Temitope-Portfolio/Predictive-models/README.md

 ![Screenshot 07-02-2022 231010](https://user-images.githubusercontent.com/81313873/152880843-60f9bf01-ef81-4fc6-9882-32398595bab4.jpg)

 This is just a slight change that we can use to predict the future day, hence, 30 days after that.
 Once the model is trained, we can see the 30 days prediction into the future.
-The forcast is positive as we can see what the price would be in 30 days.
-Interpreting the curve, the bitcoin price would rise to $48k or more from its current price.
+The forecast is positive as we can see what the price would be in 30 days.
+Interpreting the curve, the Bitcoin price would rise to $48k or more from its current price.

 ![Screenshot 07-02-2022 234255](https://user-images.githubusercontent.com/81313873/152885095-babff09a-7e83-4202-8d8f-471223da9609.jpg)